GM-Consult-Pty-Ltd/text_indexing/README.md

 The `InvertedIndex` exposes the following fields:
 * `ITextAnalyzer analyzer` is the text analyser that extracts tokens from text;
 * `ZoneWeightMap zones` maps collection zone/field names to their relative weight in the index;
-* `int phraseLength` is the maximum length of phrases in the index vocabulary. `phraseLength` must be greater than 0 and increases the size of the index by a factor equal to `phraseLength`, so its value must be kept as small as is consistent with efficient and accurate retrieval; and
+* `int phraseLength` is the maximum length of phrases in the index vocabulary. `phraseLength` must be greater than 0 and increases the size of the index by a factor equal to `phraseLength`, so its value must be kept as small as is consistent with efficient and accurate retrieval;
+* `int k` is the length of k-gram entries in the k-gram index; and
 * `Future<int> vocabularyLength` asynchronoulsy returns the number of entries in the index [Dictionary].

 The `InvertedIndex` exposes the following methods:
 * `getDictionary` Asynchronously retrieves a `Dictionary` for a collection of `Term`s from a `Dictionary` repository;
 * `upsertDictionary ` inserts entries into a `Dictionary` repository, overwriting any existing entries;
+* `getKGramIndex` Asynchronously retrieves a `KGramIndex` for a collection of `KGram`s from a `KGramIndex` repository;
+* `upsertKGramIndex ` inserts entries into a `KGramIndex` repository, overwriting any existing entries;
 * `getPostings` asynchronously retrieves `Postings` for a collection of `Term`s from a `Postings` repository;
 * `upsertPostings` inserts entries into a `Postings` repository,  overwriting any existing entries;
 - `getTfIndex` returns hashmap of `Term` to `Ft` for a collection of `Term`s, where `Ft` is the number of times each of the terms occurs in the `corpus`;